apache/iotdb/docs/UserGuide/Query-Data/Group-By.md

 2. IgnoreNull defaults to true.
 3. For a group in resultSet, the time column output the start time of the group by default. __endTime can be used in select clause to output the endTime of groups in resultSet.
 4. Each device is grouped separately when used with `ALIGN BY DEVICE`.
-5. Currently `GROUP BY FILTER` is not supported with `GROUP BY LEVEL`.
+5. Currently `GROUP BY CONDITION` is not supported with `GROUP BY LEVEL`.

 For the following raw data, several query examples are given below:
 ```